 How long this maternal antibody lasts in a given puppy or kitten is totally individual.
 It can depend on the birth order of the babies, how well they nursed, and a number of other factors.
 Maternal antibodies against different diseases wear off after different times.
 We DO know that by 14-20 weeks of age, maternal antibodies are gone and the baby must be able to continue on its own immune system.

-While maternal immunity is in the puppy’s system, any vaccines given will be inactivated.
+While maternal immunity is in the puppy or kitten’s system, any vaccines given will be inactivated.
 Vaccines will not be able to “take” until maternal antibodies

 the puppy and kitten vaccine series at six weeks of age. to begin